-Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained Regular meetings between Leader and Chief Executive.
+Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead 1.
+Developing protocols to ensure that elected and appointed leaders negotiate with each other regarding their respective roles early on in the relationship and that a shared understanding of roles and objectives is maintained Good.
+Regular meetings between Leader and Chief Executive.
 Committee Chairs supported by designated SLT leads.
 Robust member induction programme, with specific and None.
 None.

+significant training

+planned.

+Code of Conduct for all

+members.

-significant training planned.
-Code of Conduct for all members. spe that rese ecifies the types of decisions at are delegated and those served for the collective cision making of the governing Regular review of delegation and financial regulations.
-Constitution.
+2. Publishing a statement that specifies the types of decisions Regular review of delegation and financial None.
 None.

-None. exe and with chie in ir mar and and suring the leader and the chief ecutive have clearly defined d distinctive leadership roles hin a structure whereby the ef executive leads the authority mplementing strategy and maging the delivery of services d other outputs set by members d each provides a check and a lance for each other's authority Clear roles and responsibilities with CE's objectives set and monitored by Members.
+that are delegated and those regulations.

+reserved for the collective Constitution.

+decision making of the governing

+body

+3. Ensuring the leader and the chief Good.
+Clear roles and None.
 None.

-None. mer mar sha the suc and eco env by: embers and senior inagement to achieve effective ared leadership and to enable organisation to respond occessfully to changing legal d policy demands as well as onomic, political and vironmental changes and risks Members trained as and when required.
-Formal induction process for new administration and new members.
-Robust member induction programme, with specific and significant training planned.
-Code of Conduct for all members.
+executive have clearly defined responsibilities with

+and distinctive leadership roles CE's objectives set and

+within a structure whereby the monitored by Members.

+chief executive leads the authority

+in implementing strategy and

+1 managing the delivery of services

+Page and other outputs set by members

+ge : and each provides a check and a

+214 1 balance for each other's authority Developing the capabilities of Good.
+Members trained as None.
+None

+≀ 4. members and senior and when required.
 None.
 None.

+management to achieve effective Formal induction

+shared leadership and to enable process for new

+the organisation to respond administration and

+successfully to changing legal new members.

+and policy demands as well as Robust member

+economic, political and induction programme,

+environmental changes and risks with specific and

+by: significant training planned.
+Code of

+- Enguring manchage as d Conduct for all

+Ensuring members and staff have access to members.

+appropriate induction

+tailored to their role and

+that ongoing training and

+development matching

+individual and

-organisational requirements is available and encouraged • Ensuring members and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis • Ensuring personal, organisational and system- wide development through shared learning, including lessons learnt from governance weaknesses both internal and external Ensuring that there are structures in place to encourage public participation Good.
+~ Page organisational requirements is available and encouraged • Ensuring members and officers have the appropriate skills, knowledge, resources and support to fulfil their roles and responsibilities and ensuring that they are able to update their knowledge on a continuing basis • Ensuring personal, organisational and system- wide development through shared learning, including lessons learnt from governance weaknesses both internal and external ge 215 - 5.
+Ensuring that there are structures in place to encourage public participation Good.
 Resident Forums, customer feedback.
 None.
 None.
-Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections Good.
+6. Taking steps to consider the leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections Good.
 LGA Financial Health Check Summer 2021.
 LGA Corporate Peer Review January 2022.
 None.
 None.
-7. Holding staff to account through regular performance reviews which8. take account of training or development needs Fair.
+Holding staff to account through regular performance reviews which take account of training or development needs Fair.
 Staff development plans linked to appraisals.
 Plans to review appraisal approach underway.
 None.
 Review staff performance appraisal approach.
 Strategic Director 9.
 Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining Good.
 Discount on leisure facilities for staff.
 Employee advice line, 24 hours service proving advice and counselling service None.
 None.